LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 CoSchedule

-A simple social media platform with social media post scheduling as the main feature and WordPress integration.
-A lot of nifty advanced features available as well for SM pros.
+CoSchedule is a simple social media platform with social media post scheduling as the main feature and WordPress integration.
+A lot of nifty advanced features are available as well for SM pros.

 Pros: